 American blue chips have been the backbone of many investors' portfolios for the past century.
-In fact, Abbott Labs
+In fact, DuPont

-Though some domestic large caps have slashed their dividends this year, those with strong balance sheets and plenty of free cash flow to support their payouts will continue to play an important role in our portfolios into the 21st century.
+Though some domestic large caps have slashed their dividends in the past two years, those with strong balance sheets and plenty of free cash flow to support their payouts will continue to play an important role in our portfolios into the 21st century.

 But restricting yourself to just American blue chips now would be like entering a prizefight with one hand tied behind your back.
 To capitalize on the benefits of this century's best dividend-paying stocks, you need to look outside our borders.

 Over the past decade, it has become clear that the global economy has become more closely integrated than at any other point in history.
 Today, capital can find its way to just about any country with relative ease, allowing investors to search the globe for the best available returns.